1 What are PCNs?

 - £50.00 (reduced to £25.00 if paid within 14 days)

-Late payment increases the penalty charge to £105.00 (higher band) and £75.00 (lower band).
+Late payment increases the penalty charge to £105.00 (higher level) and £75.00 (lower level).
 This may be more if the borough or district council has to pursue the debt through the use of enforcement agents.

 Civil Enforcement Officers (CEOs) are not allowed to accept payment or withdraw a PCN once it has been issued.
 They do not have quotas or targets for issuing PCNs; their job is simply to encourage drivers to obey the parking controls and issue a PCN if they believe that a contravention has taken place.

 Money received through the issue of PCNs is used to pay for the costs of enforcement, administration and maintenance.
 Any surplus money is ring-fenced to be spent on local parking, transport and other environmental improvements.

 3 Pay a PCN